 - restaurants and other food premises meet strict hygiene

-- food is safe to eat
+- food is safe to eat.

 The food safety team is responsible for the inspection of food

 retailers and providers in the borough.
-They ensure that the
+They ensure that the food

-is correctly labelled and compositional standards are met.
+correctly labelled and compositional standards are met.